gm-archive/gjava/Aurora/src/org/gcreator/resources/README.txt

     Copyright (C) 2007,2008  TGMG

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Lesser General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
+    You should have received a copy of the GNULesser  General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-You can find the full copy of GPL version 3 in LICENSE.txt
+You can find the full copy of LGPL version 3 in LICENSE.txt

 Contributions: